Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Introduction

 Then $C^{(m)}(\rho^{[n]})=C^{(m)}(\rho^{[n]}(\gamma ))|_{\gamma \rightarrow +\infty}$ give the correlations of the state $\rho^{[n]}$.

-In this approach, Zhou gave the results of the the $n$-qubit stabilizer states and generalized GHZ states.
-It is worth to note that, only irreducible $2$-party and $n$-party correlations are nonzero in the $n$-qubit generalized GHZ states, which are the only pure states with nonzero $n$-qubit correlation \cite{WL1,WL2}.
+In this approach, Zhou gave the correlation distributions of the $n$-qubit stabilizer states and the generalized GHZ states.
+It is worth noting that, in the $n$-qubit generalized GHZ states, which are the only pure states with nonzero $n$-qubit correlation \cite{WL1,WL2}, only irreducible $2$-party and $n$-party correlations have nonzero values.
 However, a systematic method to construct the standard exponential form density matrices in Eq. (\ref{exp}) for a given state with maximal rank has not been found.
-Consequently, it is also difficult to analytically obtain the correlation distributions in the states without maximal ranks, of interesting in many-particle physics or quantum information.
+Consequently it is difficult to analytically obtain the correlation distributions in the states without maximal ranks.
 To the best of our knowledge, the known correlation distributions, both the analytical \cite{Zhou08} and the numerical \cite{zhou2009efficient}, in multipartite quantum states are restricted in $n$-qubit systems.
-The main purpose of this paper is to derive the irreducible multiparty correlations of some typical quantum states without the maximal rank in $n$-qutrit system.
-On one hand, these will offer the instances to analyze the difference between the correlation distributions in qubit systems and the ones in high-dimensional systems.
-And on the other hand, more analytical results will provide a basis to construct a systematic method to calculate the irreducible multiparty correlations, at least for a family of states.
+The main purpose of this paper is to derive the degrees of irreducible multiparty correlations of some typical quantum states without the maximal rank in $n$-qutrit system.
+On one hand, through the analysis of some special examples, the difference between the correlation distributions in qubit systems and the ones in high-dimensional systems can be revealed.
+On the other hand, more analytical results could contribute to the construction a systematic method to calculate the degrees of irreducible multiparty correlations, at least for a family of states.

 Our main results are given in the second section.
 As the first trial, we concerns us in two families of $n$-qutrit GHZ-like sates, in which the pure states belongs to the GSD states defined in \cite{QIC}.
 The maximal slice (MS) states \cite{MS} can be viewed as another generalization of the original GHZ states.
-We introduce an $n$-qutrit version MS state , which is non-GSD according to the results in \cite{QIC}, and obtain its irreducible correlations.
-Based on these results, we give a discussion in the last section about the feasibility to solve the open problem about the GSD states mentioned above in the continuity approach.
+We introduce an $n$-qutrit version MS state, which is non-GSD according to the results in \cite{QIC}, and obtain its multiparty correlation distributions.
+Based on these results, in the last section we give a discussion about the feasibility to solve the open problem about the GSD states in the continuity approach.